wasp-os/wasp-os/README.rst

 Building from source
 --------------------

-Building wasp-os and launching the wasp-os simulator requires the following python modules: click, numpy, pexpect, PIL (or Pillow), pyserial, pysdl2.
+Building wasp-os and launching the wasp-os simulator requires Python 3.6 (or later) and the following python modules: click, numpy, pexpect, PIL (or Pillow), pyserial, pysdl2.

 On Debian Buster the requires python modules can be obtain with the following commands: